History of the Kansas City Royals

 The following is a detailed history of the Kansas City Royals, a Major League Baseball team that began play in 1969 in Kansas City, Missouri.
 The team is currently in the American League Central Division.
-The franchise has won one wild card berth, seven division titles, four league championships, and two World Series titles.
+The franchise has won two wild card berths, seven division titles, four league championships, and two World Series titles.

 Baseball returns to Kansas City

-When the Kansas City Athletics moved to Oakland after the 1967 season, Kansas City was left without major league baseball or, for the first time since 1883, professional baseball at all.
+When the Kansas City Athletics moved to Oakland after the 1967 season, Kansas City was left without major league baseball, or professional baseball at all, for the first time since 1883.
 Athletics owner Charlie Finley explored many relocation plans and essentially shunned Kansas City before the franchise even left.
 An enraged Senator Stuart Symington threatened to introduce legislation removing baseball's antitrust exemption unless Kansas City was granted a team in the next round of expansion.
 Major League Baseball complied with a hasty round of expansion at the 1967 winter meetings.
 Kansas City was awarded one of four teams to begin play in 1971.
 However, Symington was not satisfied with having Kansas City wait three years for baseball to return there, and pressured MLB to allow the new teams to start play two years earlier than the original plan in 1969.
 Symington's intervention may have contributed to the financial collapse of the Royals' companion expansion team, the Seattle Pilots, who had to begin play in 1969 before they were ready (unlike in other sports, baseball leagues need an even number of franchises to preserve symmetry for scheduling purposes).